motusdao/Mentalhealth-staking/README.md

-# 🧠 Stake4Health
+# 🧠 MotusDAO Stake4Health

 > A MiniPay-compatible decentralized staking fund to subsidize mental health services using stablecoins on Celo.

-Stake4Health enables individuals and institutions to stake cUSD into a transparent, on-chain smart contract.
+MotusDAO Stake4Health enables individuals and institutions to stake cUSD into a transparent, on-chain smart contract.
 The staking rewards are used to **fund therapy and mental health support** for underserved populations.
 Built with love for the [MiniPay Hackathon](https://celo.org/minipay).

 ---